How to Slow Aging

 6. Increase your mental cognition

-Its importance goes far beyond any other physical quality, as cognition is at the root of quite literally everything that occurs in life.
+The importance of your ability to think, be aware, and reason goes far beyond any other physical quality, as cognition is at the root of quite literally everything that occurs in life.

 Ninety-eight percent of the over-40 folks who start our award-winning fitness-and-nutrition coaching program don't have enough lean muscle to support the fat loss they want.